elvisnovoa/terraform-aws-example/README.md

 ### App Server

 The NAT Gateway is disabled by default to minimize cost, but you may enable it to see the internet from the private subnets.
 SSH into the app server instance and install Java and Tomcat.
-If you don't feel like paying, you may download these from the web instance in the public subnet and
+If you don't feel like paying, you may download these from the web instance in the public subnet and copy them over to the one in the private subnet.

 ```
 curl https://download.java.net/java/ga/jdk11/openjdk-11_linux-x64_bin.tar.gz > openjdk-11_linux-x64_bin.tar.gz